The preservation and remembrance of Amache is truly a collaborative effort, with many groups engaged in different types of activities.

 The Amache Preservation Society is based in Granada, CO.
 Headed by Granada High School Principal John Hopper, APS maintains the site, coordinates the onsite preservation efforts, and involves Granada High School students in educating the public about Amache and WWII Internment Camps more broadly.
 Their mailing list includes people who are interested in what is happening at the site of Amache, in the town of Granada, and with the students from Granada High School.
 Their most recent newsletter is available below.

-Denver University’s Amache Research Project is a long-running community-based historical archaeology project.
+University of Denver’s Amache Research Project is a long-running community-based historical archaeology project.
 It has offered Archaeological Field Schools every other summer (in even years) since 2008.
-Members of the Japanese-American and Granada communities have volunteered each season, which wraps up with a community open house and public open house to share interesting findings.
+Members of the Japanese American and Granada communities have volunteered each season, which wraps up with a community open house and public open house to share interesting findings.
 Their mailing list includes people who are interested in Amache and in the field of historical archaeology.

 Amache Historical Society II

-The Amache Historical Society II is a group of Japanese-American Sansei and Yonsei with ties to Amache who are working to continue Amache’s legacy, to find interested younger generations to join in this effort and plan how to work with the existing Amache organizations to meet Amache’s future challenges.
+The Amache Historical Society II is a group of Japanese-American Sansei and Yonsei with ties to Amache who are working to continue Amache’s legacy, to find interested younger generations to join in this effort, and plan how to work with the existing Amache organizations to meet Amache’s future challenges.
 They formed in 2015 when organizers of the Amache Reunion and Amache Historical Society announced they were stepping down.
 Their mailing list started as the Amache High School Reunion list and has grown to include other descendants of Amache survivors and friends.
-Their first newsletter is available below and includes contact information.
+They are now operating as Amache Alliance, but past newsletters are available below.